Emory Intercultural Leadership Program (EILP)

 - Must have a minimum GPA of 3.0

-- Must commit to attending a monthly seminar during the fall and spring semesters and complete all assignments.
+- Must commit to attending a monthly in-person seminar during the fall and spring semesters and complete all assignments.
 The seminars are non-credit bearing.

 - Must commit to a day of service